p4ulor/Movies-Manager/Docs/README.md

 - movies: `Array<GroupMovie>` (cached id, name and duration of a movie in the group (avoid's repetitive and demanding data calls))
 - totalDuration: `number`

+> [!NOTE]
-**Entities that use and get information from the IMDB API:**
+> Entities that use and get information from the IMDB API.

-The id is the same as the id used by the IMDB-API
+> And the id is the same as the id used by the IMDB-API

 ## **Movie**
 - id: `string`
 ### MovieObj